sergiovasquez122/data_structures_lafore/Chapter_5/questions.md

     3. has the data type of the class
     4. does not hold the object itself
 **4**
-2. Access to the links in a linked list is usually through the **reference** link
+2. Access to the links in a linked list is usually through the **first** link

 3. When you create a reference to a link in a linked list, if
     1. must refer to the first linke